 Very few, if any, companies can be consistently profitable and grow without careful financial planning and cash flow management.
 The job of managing a corporation’s cash flow typically falls to its FP&A team and its chief financial officer (CFO).
 Read more about the role of the CFO.

-Corporate financial planning and analysis professionals utilize both quantitative and qualitative analysis of all operational aspects of a company in order to evaluate the company’s progress toward achieving its goals and to map out future goals and plans.
-FP&A Analysts analyze economic and business trends, review past company performance and attempt to anticipate obstacles and potential problems, all with an eye toward forecasting a company’s future financial results.
+Corporate financial planning and financial analyst professionals utilize both quantitative and qualitative analysis of all operational aspects of a company in order to evaluate the company’s progress toward achieving its goals and to map out future goals and plans.
+FP&A Analysts consider economic and business trends, review past company performance, and attempt to anticipate obstacles and potential problems, all with an eye toward forecasting a company’s future financial results.